 Insecurity.
 Competition.
 Low Self Esteem.
 Comparisons.
 Anger.
 Bitterness.
 The Corona before Corona.

-One of my most disappointing moments of being a woman is the first hand experience of the distasteful hatred, envy, jealousy, gossip, ‘crab in a barrel’ mentality I’ve seen among women.
-I am moved to speak to us!
-Woman to Woman.
-Heart to Heart.
+One of my most disappointing moments of being a woman is the first hand experience of the distasteful hatred, envy, jealousy, gossip, and ‘crab in a barrel’ mentality I’ve seen amongst women.

-Daily, I witness a woman’s decision to set ceilings she can walk on, because she was either too weak, too broken or too lazy to set her own standard, speed limits and boundaries.
-Birthed from another’s insecure and negative conception, she impregnates at a place and in a season where the one who impregnated her is incapable of nurturing, caring and providing for her at the level of her required peace, happiness and wholeness.
-Even before she decides to commit to a relationship, she struggles with ‘baby daddy issues’, infidelity and abandonment issues.
+Daily, I witness a woman’s decision to set ceilings she can walk on; because she was either too weak, too broken, or too lazy to set her own standard, speed limits, and boundaries.
+Birthed from another’s insecure and negative conception, she impregnates at a place and in a season where her impregnator is incapable of nurturing, caring, and providing for her at the level of her required peace, happiness, and wholeness.
+Even before she decides to commit to a relationship, she struggles with ‘baby daddy issues’, infidelity, and abandonment issues.
 Vaguely does she realize that what and who she attracted resulted from the gap she failed to bridge between her genetics and her personal geography.

 I wanted to stop by to remind you of who you are.
 Perhaps, you’ve probably never been introduced to yourself as you’ve spent most of your life trying to find ‘her’ or rescuing others.
 Queen, now is the perfect time to do so!

-Before there was Corona, there was low self-esteem, bitterness, anger, insecurity, intimidation, envy, jealousy and sin.
-Before there was Corona, the struggle among women to cooperate, encourage and support each other existed.
-Many of us have comfortably settled and become self-immune to viruses that have arguably affected generations - killing dreams, visions, missions, purposes and world changing ideas.
-Can you imagine who we would be, where we would be, and what we could give if we gave the same energy, focus and commitment to the frequent and effective sanitation of our hearts and minds?
-Imagine for a minute the measure of positive impact we would have in our relationships, homes, workplaces and communities, if we chose to boost our mental, emotional, physical, financial and spiritual immune systems.
-Imagine who our young girls would be if the environment and culture responsible for raising them was one that inspired them to grow in truth, maintain a posture of positive self worth and the grace to love others from a place of love.
+Before there was Corona, there was low self-esteem, bitterness, anger, insecurity, intimidation, envy, jealousy, and sin.
+Before there was Corona, the struggle amongst women to cooperate, encourage, and support each other existed.
+Many of us have comfortably settled and become self-immune to viruses that have arguably affected generations; killing dreams, visions, missions, purposes, and world changing ideas.
+Can you imagine who we would be, where we would be, and what we could give if we devoted the same energy, focus, and commitment to the frequent and effective sanitization of our hearts and minds?
+Imagine for a minute the measure of positive impact we would have in our relationships, homes, workplaces and communities, if we chose to boost our mental, emotional, physical, financial, and spiritual immune systems.
+Imagine who our young girls would be if the environment and culture responsible for raising them inspired them to grow in truth, maintain a posture of positive self worth, and the grace to love others from a place of love.
 I dare you to envision who our boys would be if strong, bold, confident, supportive, whole women trained and taught them not just in words, but in action.

-I am challenging you to take the next fourteen (14) days to mentally quarantine.
+As we globally celebrate women this month, I am challenging you to take this month to mentally and emotionally quarantine (introspect).
 As you do this, ensure that you employ the following health practices:

 Refrain from putting your hands in your face: This is undeniably a very hard task, yet so important.
 Why?
 It is a self-soothing gesture!
 But what happens if the ‘thing’ we are trying to soothe is what is destroying us?
 What if the thing we are trying to protect ourselves from is what we need to be exposed to?
 I am challenging us to be still; to keep our hands at our sides and away from our faces.
 Exposure often reveals truth and the need for change.